Jean-Joooo/SentimentAnalysis-Flask-IBM-COURSERA/README.md

-# coding-project-flask
+# coding-project-python-flask
-This is my repo is for the practice project which is to be based on Embedded AI libraries.
+My repo of the practice project which is based on Embedded AI libraries.